Logistics

 Sam Buchanan (TTIC)

-Gregoire Fournier (University of Illinois at Chicago) &Daniel Linna (NW)
+Gregoire Fournier (University of Illinois at Chicago) & Daniel Linna (Northwestern University)

 Jinyuan Jia (Pennsylvania State University)